jacoblockard99/models_in_place/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/e94de688acfc28dd569e/maintainability)](https://codeclimate.com/github/jacoblockard99/models_in_place/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/e94de688acfc28dd569e/test_coverage)](https://codeclimate.com/github/jacoblockard99/models_in_place/test_coverage)

 [`edit_in_place`](https://github.com/jacoblockard99/edit_in_place) is a gem that allows for the creation of intuitve editable content.
 It is extremely flexible and powerful.
-But the vast majority of users will be using `edit_in_place` in a very similar way, using models to store and manipulate editable data. `models_in_place` provides a layer of convenienve atop `edit_in_place`, making it easier (and more fun!) to use when you are working in a model-like system.
+But the vast majority of users will be using `edit_in_place` in a very similar way, using models to store and manipulate editable data. `models_in_place` provides a layer of convenience atop `edit_in_place`, making it easier (and more fun!) to use when you are working in a model-like system.
 You'll likely want to use `models_in_place` if you use models—whether ActiveRecord ones or not—to store data and then use `edit_in_place` fields to allow for the edition of attributes on those models.

 ## Links